SM

 Sports Mole

-The Premier League have confirmed the reason why Lisandro Martinez was not sent off in Manchester United's goalless draw against Crystal Palace.
+The Premier League has confirmed that the reason why Lisandro Martinez was not sent off in Manchester United's goalless draw against Crystal Palace.

 The Red Devils ultimately missed the chance to clinch a third consecutive victory despite having numerous chances against the Eagles.